paulgasbarra/clean-sweep/README.md

 ## Description

-Volunteer, Meet People, Clean the Environment.
+Volunteer, meet people, clean the Environment.
 Clean Sweep is a platform that gathers volunteers around problem sites and builds community by working together to improve the local quality of life.